 Named in honor of King Wilhelm I of Prussia (Germany), this 19th-century picturesque neighborhood once belonged to German immigrants who settled in the Texas Hill Country.
-Tour the lavish Guenther House for breakfast or brunch surrounded by preserved Victorian decor, the San Antonio Art League and Museum, or the Blue Star Arts Complex.
+Enjoy breakfast or brunch at the lavish Guenther House surrounded by preserved Victorian decor.
+Afterward, tour the San Antonio Art League and Museum, or the Blue Star Arts Complex.

 Located in the charming King William Historic District, the SAALM serves as a converted art museum and gallery.
 Focusing on Texas artists, this 19th-century carriage house possesses over 600 works in varying mediums in its permanent collection.
 Roaming exhibitions feature local and regional Texas artists.
 Although you can donate to the museum, admission is free.